Learning Skills to Navigate without a Master: A Sequential Multi-Policy Reinforcement Learning Algorithm: THE PROPOSED ALGORITHM

 \subsection{Class of environments}

-In this framework, the agent is tasked with prolonging the duration of the episode, which is incentivized by using a simple reward function $r(s_t, a_t, s_{t+1})$, whose value is $-1$ if $s_{t+1}$ is the final state of the episode, ad $0$ otherwise.
+In this paper, we consider environments in which a major component of the task of the agent is to prolong the duration of the episode, which is incentivized by using a simple reward function $r(s_t, a_t, s_{t+1})$, whose value is $-1$ if $s_{t+1}$ is the final state of the episode, and $0$ otherwise.
 Many real-life problems can be effectively cast as reinforcement learning problems with such a reward function and minimal information from the environment.
-Examples of such applications include autonomous vehicle navigation while avoiding collision \cite{kahn2018self}, \cite{shalev2016safe} and drone navigation \cite{kang2019generalization}.
+Examples of such applications include autonomous vehicle navigation while avoiding a collision \cite{kahn2018self, shalev2016safe} and drone navigation \cite{kang2019generalization}.
 Tasks that require the agent to maintain an equilibrium in an ever-changing environment may be cast into our framework using this simple reward function.
 Practical examples may involve tasks like assembly line automation with increasing levels of complexity.

-A very interesting effect of using such a reward signal is that as the agent fails less frequently in the process of learning better policies, it becomes harder to train it owing to the increasing sparsity of the failure states.
+A consequence of such a reward signal is that as the agent fails less frequently in the process of learning better policies, it becomes harder to train it owing to the increasing sparsity of the failure states.
 Our approach is designed to overcome this by learning new policies near states where failure occurs without disturbing the already learned policies.

-In our proposed approach, the policies learned are need to be only locally optimal.
-The main challenge of the learning algorithm then becomes determining how likely the current policy will fail, so as to switch to another policy.
-Unlike other option learning algorithms, the proposed stay alive strategy is to train only one option at a time since it requires fewer data and is easier to train.
-In order to learn from a minimal amount of data for training, the stay alive approach does not train a (master) policy over the options but relies on the termination functions of individual options to determine which option should be chosen for execution.
-The policies are learned sequentially and the states in which a new policy is trained are determined by the termination functions, which are treated as binary classifiers.
-New policies are learned only in states that are classified as termination states for all the previous options and this is achieved by nesting the termination functions of the options.
+In our proposed approach, the policies learned need only be locally optimal.
+The main challenge of the learning algorithm then becomes determining how likely it is for the current policy to fail so as to switch to another policy.
+Unlike other option learning algorithms, the proposed strategy is to sequentially train one option at a time.
+To learn from a minimal amount of data while training, we do not train a (master) policy over the options but rely on the termination functions of individual options to determine which option should be chosen for execution.
+The states in which a new policy is trained are determined by the termination functions, which are treated as binary classifiers.
+New policies are learned only in states that are classified as termination states for all the previous options, and this is achieved by nesting the termination functions of the options.
 We explain this procedure in detail in the later subsections.